The IOI 2023 organizers are in big trouble! They forgot to plan the trip to Ópusztaszer for the

-For each call, the dispatcher reports whether there is a road connecting a landmark from and a
+For each call, the dispatcher reports whether there is a road connecting a landmark from true

 .
 Otherwise, the dispatcher returns false